Manzano Pepper vs Rocoto: Heat, Flavor & Key Differences

 Mexico · C. pubescens

-Unlike the the broader South American pepper story that produced rocoto peppers (the manzano's close relative), Mexican cultivation selected for the round apple shape and the particular sweetness that distinguishes manzano from other pubescens varieties.
+Unlike the broader South American pepper story that produced rocoto peppers (the manzano's close relative), Mexican cultivation selected for the round apple shape and the particular sweetness that distinguishes manzano from other pubescens varieties.

 Origin & background